First Responders Honored With Star of Texas Awards

-Texas Gov. Greg Abbott (R) will host the 2019 Star of Texas Awards honoring peace officers, firefighters and emergency first responders Wednesday.
+Texas Gov. Greg Abbott (R) hosted the 2019 Star of Texas Awards Wednesday, honoring peace officers, firefighters and emergency first responders.

 The ceremony honors those who have demonstrated extraordinary valor and courage in serving and protecting Texas communities.